fako/writing/main/plot-trilogy.md

 Tera and Moko quickly abandon this road, because they don't want Tirion to know that they're coming.
 The element of surprise is their biggest advantage.

-After some ordeals they to find The Savage King in Tirion's stronghold.
+After some ordeals they to find The Zombie King in Tirion's stronghold.
 To free him they have to face Tirion who seems to haven't gone insane, but is only trying everything in his power to make The Valley a better place, protecting it from the unknown evil outside.
 Tirion does regret the murder of his friend, but as Moko was manipulated by Sinia he couldn't risk an attack from his friend.
-He deeply apologizes, but assures Moko that freeing The Savage King would be a big mistake.
+He deeply apologizes, but assures Moko that freeing The Zombie King would be a big mistake.
-Everything that has been build by Tirion to defend The Valley is due to The Savage King.
+Everything that has been build by Tirion to defend The Valley is due to The Zombie King.
-Tirion explains that the power of the Savage King is to set the monkeys to work.
+Tirion explains that the power of the Zombie King is to set the monkeys to work.
-If their enemies would get a hold on The Savage King, they could harness the labor of the monkeys to build an army.
+If their enemies would get a hold on The Zombie King, they could harness the labor of the monkeys to build an army.
 An army would easily overrun The Valley and destroy it.
 Without Tera and Sinia to create an alternative world the Valley would fall for real this time.
 Everybody Moko loves would die a horrible death.

-Moko is uncertain what to do, but he can't risk killing Tirion or freeing The Savage King.
+Moko is uncertain what to do, but he can't risk killing Tirion or freeing The Zombie King.
 Instead he demands to know where Tachm is to learn about his true destiny.